 From Trim we made our way towards the Hill of Tara, which is a 17-minute drive.
 It is an ancient burial site and was probably also used for ceremonies.
 The Hill of Tara is located inside the Boyne Valley and dates back to around 3000 B.C.!
 Historically speaking, it used to be an important site.
 If you wish to read more about the history of the Hill of Tara, head to the official website of Boyne Valley!

 Next on the itinerary was Navan Town.
 We read that it was worth a visit and so we decided to check it out.
 To be quite honest, we didn’t find it that impressive though.
-Fifty percent of the town center were shopping centres.
+Fifty percent of the town center were shopping centers.
 So we only stayed to grab a coffee and a bite to eat at LEON’S.

 After stopping in Navan, you can make your way towards the Brú na Bóinne site.
 It is located a 25-minute drive away.
 Brú na Bóinne consists of a few sites, Newgrange, Knowth and Dowth.
 You only have access to Newgrange and Knowth through the visitor centre.
 From there, the monuments can be accessed by a shuttle.
 Tickets should be pre-booked here as well.
 For more information on the Brú na Bóinne site as well as ticket prices, head to the Heritage Ireland website.